 - Use tripod & remote if you will shoot at night & it’s also useful to ensure sharpness of your image

 - Remember the “Rule Of Third” as per Wikipedia The rule of thirds is a “rule of thumb” or guideline which applies to the process of composing visual images such as designs, films, paintings, and photographs.
 The guideline proposes that an image should be imagined as divided into nine equal parts by two equally spaced horizontal lines and two equally-spaced vertical lines, and those important compositional elements should be placed along these lines or their intersections.
 Proponents of the technique claim that aligning a subject with these points creates more tension, energy, and interest in the composition than simply centering the subject.

 - Don’t use flash while shooting landscape it will ruin your image, only in rare cases, you can use if you want to brighten an object in the front-ground

-- Try to use a smaller aperture to ensure that every part in the image is in focus like F/22, F/16 this will allow you to create depth of field, your background & foreground will be in focus & very sharp
+- Try to use a smaller aperture to ensure that every part in the image is in focus like F/22, or F/16 this will allow you to create depth of field, and your background & foreground will be in focus & very sharp

 - You can use “ND” Neutral Density filters to prevent too much light from entering your camera this will be useful in the sunny days

-- IF you are capturing water at night you can give your photo a sense of movement by using long shutter speed like 1/8 of a sec. or 1 sec.
+- If you are capturing water at night you can give your photo a sense of movement by using a long shutter speed like 1/8 of a sec. or 1 sec.

 - If you are capturing water at daylight you can give your photo a sense of movement by using a long shutter speed like 1/8 of a sec. or 1 sec & “ND” Neutral Density filter

 - If you want to make the see appear in turquoise blue color, take the photo in the midday

-- Use water as a mirror of your object like (mountain, trees, bridges,etc..)
+- Use water as a mirror of your object (mountain, trees, bridges, etc..)

 - Shoot in “RAW” if you want the maximum-quality image